-Whether the selected air conditioner unit is a portable unit or a window unit, the unit must be able to exhaust into outside air.
+Whether the selected air conditioner unit is a portable, wall or a window unit, the unit must be able to exhaust into outside air.
 Yes, it's technically possible to run an air conditioner unit without ventilation, but air exhaust is dirty as well as hot, which counteracts the cooling effect of the unit.

-Like air conditioner units installed inside the home, an enclosed porch air conditioner needs to be secured to the walls of the porch to prevent theft and the unit from falling.
-L brackets come with most units and can be fastened to the top of the open window to prevent it from opening.
-This applies to both a window and portable units.
+Like air conditioner units installed inside the home, an enclosed porch air conditioner needs to be secured to the walls of the porch to prevent theft and prevent the unit from falling.
+L brackets come with most units and can be fastened to the top of the open window to keep it from opening.
+For both home security and to hold the air conditioner in position, add window locks to ensure the window cannot be opened by sliding or lifting the sash.
+This applies to both window and portable units.